 Adapting to changing customer behaviour

-As the inaugural CommBank’s Consumer Insights report finds, consumers are emerging from the pandemic with changed behaviours and values.
+As CommBank’s 2021 Consumer Insights report finds, consumers are emerging from the pandemic with changed behaviours and values.
 Many now want to shop locally and support local businesses.
 Connecting with friends and families has also become more important.
 Danielle’s experience across Laundy Hotels’ establishments exemplifies this experience.

 A majority of the consumers surveyed for our new report also agree that consumer-facing businesses, such as pubs, clubs and retailers, adapted well to the disruption and consumers’ changing needs.